 Fitness trackers are definitely smaller than smartwatches, and that is arguably the biggest appeal for them.
 A lot of people don’t like wearing watches because they’re big and bulky, but they still want something to track their steps and tell them how many calories they burned — that’s exactly what a fitness tracker is good at.
 They don’t have large displays and relatively lightweight, meaning they’re also more comfortable wearing while you sleep.

 A good fitness tracker is much easier to find for less

 The most affordable smartwatches are all around the $200 mark.
-That’s about how much the Samsung Galaxy Watch Active 2 ($175), Apple Watch Series 3 ($199) and the Fitbit Versa 2 ($200) both cost.
+That’s about how much the Samsung Galaxy Watch Active 2 ($175), Apple Watch Series 3 ($199), and Fitbit Versa 2 ($200) all cost.
 However, the cost of smartwatches can way up depending on its size, the materials its made of, if it’s a cellular model and what fitness-focused features you want it to have.
 For example, a Garmin Forerunner, which is a rugged smartwatch with some really advanced runner-specific features, can cost around $600.
 And you can get an Apple Watch that’s made out of more expensive materials, like titanium or ceramic, are it can cost well over $1,000.